thehacker603/thehacker603/README.md

 - 👋 Hi, I’m Maicol or for you thehacker603.
-- 👀 I’m interested in web app c++ python and other programming lenguage and i like motorsport.
+- 👀 I’m interested in web app c++ python and other programming language and i like motorsport.
 - 🌱 I’m currently learning c++ at my school and i'm learning HTML and CSS by my own.
 - 💞️ I’m looking to collaborate on intrestting progets that can theach me something new.
 - 📫 How to reach me instagram: f123ccx, e-mail:maicolteofilo66@gmail.com.